NEMO-consortium/1_ORCA2_BGC/README.md

 * Python scripts `dominant-phyto.py` and `dominant-zoo.py` to calculate the dominant phyto- and zooplankton, respectively, at each grid point
 * A python script `summary.py` to generate a global average summary of each plankton type for comparison

+In your work directory, create the directory `BGC_DEMO_FORCINGS` and download the files described above either from the Github repositry using git clone or from the corresponding Zenodo directory using wget.

 ### Installing